 The mission of The Rotterdam Eye Hospital is unequivocal: we wish to provide top ophthalmic care in a flexible and service-oriented manner.
-In recent years, the scope of our care has expanded to include preventive eye care.

 The same is true for the Eye Hospital Focus Clinic, a private hospital belonging to The Rotterdam Eye Hospital.
 The Focus Clinic specialises in refractive eye surgery and cosmetic eyelid surgery, emphasising quality over treatment numbers or profit.
 By working with the latest techniques and methods, the medical staff maintain a high standard of quality.

 We also provide various training programmes.
 In fact, we offer the biggest resident training programme.
 We offer highly specialised training for ophthalmologists in the various fields of ophthalmology.
 We also provide programmes for medical support staff and training to interns and students from various study programmes for nursing and management in healthcare.

 Innovation is an important part of our business.
 We carry out our scientific research in the Rotterdam Ophthalmic Institute (R.O.I.).
 This executive expertise center for clinical ophthalmic research is part of The Rotterdam Eye Hospital.
 With regard to specific fundamental scientific expertise, the R.O.I. seeks to collaborate with various departments from university hospitals.
 This combination of specialised clinical research from a specialised hospital with academic collaboration partners is unique within the field of ophthalmology in The Netherlands.
 In this way the R.O.I. is able to achieve high quality research throughout the entire knowledge network.